DepartmentNew Bulgarian Studies

 Students Grants Programme of the Uninhibited Contacts Foundation aimed at newly admitted students in their first year of study in the following programs:

-Anthropology; Bulgarian Studies (Bulgarian Language, Culture and Literature); Bulgarian Heritage, History and Museums; Ancient Egyptian Studies (Ancient Egyptian Language, Culture and Literature); Arts Studies and Arts Management; History and Archeology; Classical Languages, Ancient Culture and Literature; Philosophy.
+Anthropology; Bulgarian Studies (Bulgarian Language, Culture and Literature); Ancient Egyptian Studies; Arts Studies and Arts Management; History and Archaeology; Classical Languages, Ancient Culture and Literature; Philosophy.

 Building 1, Room 112,